hansgedfrey/arcanys-microservices/README.md

 kubectl apply -f arc-product-deployment.yaml,arc-product-node-port-service.yaml
 ```

-6. To verify our product pod is already running, run `kubectl get pods` again
+6. To verify our product pod and service are already running, run `kubectl get pods` again

 And you should see that it's already up and running.